Wolf Trap National Park for the Performing Arts: Filene Center

-The park's major indoor/outdoor performance venue is Filene Center, which can hold 7,028 in 3,800 seats under cover and space for another 3,200 to sit on the lawn.
+The park's major indoor/outdoor performance venue is the Filene Center, which can hold 7,028 in 3,800 seats under cover and space for another 3,200 to sit on the lawn.
 It is named for Shouse's parents, Abraham and Thérèse Lincoln Filene of the now-defunct department store chain Performances are given nightly from May to early September and cover a wide range of musical styles from country music to opera.

 The first Filene Center, constructed of Oregon redcedar, was a ten-story-high facility equipped with a computerized lighting system and sophisticated sound equipment.
 Just months before the theater was to open, it was partially destroyed by a fire on March 13, 1971.
 On May 10, a benefit concert to cover the repair costs of around $650,000 was held at Constitution Hall in Washington, D.C.; it featured Pierre Boulez conducting the New York Philharmonic Orchestra.
 The center opened on schedule on July 1, although the inaugural season opening was delayed one month.

 That summer, 60 young musical performers were chosen for training in music, dance and acting, to culminate in a production at the center.

 On April 14, 1982, the Filene Center was destroyed by fire.
 A temporary structure was built on the park to house performances for the upcoming season.

 The second Filene Center, constructed between 1982 and 1984, is made of douglas-fir with a yellow pine ceiling.
 It includes a system to detect and suppress fire, as well as fire retardant wood, which all cost about a total of $1.7 million.
 The new amphitheater was also built with state-of-the-art sound and lighting equipment.
 It holds several hundred more patrons than the original Filene Center, provides better access for handicapped people, and adds backstage space for performers and crews.

 The main stage is 116 feet wide, 64 deep and 102 high.

-Children's Theatre in the Woods
+Children's Theatre-in-the-Woods

-Children's Theatre in the Woods.
+Children's Theatre-in-the-Woods.

-Set amid 117 rolling wooded acres,Children's Theatre in the Woods presents dozens of family-friendly shows each season from late June through early August.
+Set amid 117 rolling wooded acres, Children's Theatre-in-the-Woods presents dozens of family-friendly shows each season from late June through early August.
 Shows have included music, dance, storytelling, puppetry, and theater, all recommended for children between kindergarten and 6th grade.